 The lion population is estimated to have almost halved during the last quarter century.
 There are only about 20,000 lions remaining in Africa.
-The LRF aspires to a doubling of the number of lions, gaining back the half of lions we've lost in the past 25 years.
+The LRF aspires to double the number of lions, gaining back the half of lions we’ve lost in the past 25 years.
 Though ambitious, this goal is achievable: recent research indicates that the protected area network alone could support a population of lions three to four times the continental total if they were resourced and managed better.